fiskeben/microdotblog/README.md

 ## TODO

-* [ ] Implement remaining methods.
+* [x] Implement remaining methods.
-* [ ] Testing.
+* [x] Testing.
 Currently only have tests that go directly to micro.blog.
-* [ ] Better errors.
+* [x] Better errors.
 Right now raw http and unmarshalling errors are returned.
+* [ ] Even better errors.
+Make it easier to test the type of error.
+* [ ] Fix some issues with `DELETE` method.

 ## Follow me